yifanfu01/yifanfu01.github.io/_pages/about.md

 ----
-Feel free to send me any comments or feedbacks!
+Feel free to send me any comments or feedbacks: yf_pumc#163(DOT)com!
 I am happy to chat about diverse topics in biomedical research.
 I am also open to various forms of research collaboration.